Foxandxss/angular-tips/source/_posts/2015-09-20-migrating-directives-to-angular-2.markdown

 Ideally this controller would be "external" but this works for the demo.
 We just need a groups array and a method to add groups.
 We just need a reference to their scope to make this work.

-Now the groups need to call this method on startup:
+Now the groups needs to call this method on startup:

 ```javascript accordion.js
 .directive('accordionGroup', function() {